Becoming a Member of Messiah

 When you are welcomed as a member, you will be asked to join the whole congregation in freely and joyfully expressing your faith in Jesus Christ in accordance with the words of the Apostles’ Creed.
 You will additionally be asked whether you will strive to:

-In the Rite of Welcoming new members, these statements of commitments are followed by the new members’ response of “We will, and we ask God to help us.”
-This is important because it acknowledges that you are not asked to fulfill these commitments perfectly (no one can) but do strive for them with God’s grace and the support of your new faith community.
+In the Rite of Reception, these statements of commitments are followed by the new members’ response of “We will, and we ask God to help us.”
+This is important because it acknowledges that you are not asked to fulfill these commitments perfectly (no one can) but to strive for them with God’s grace and the support of your new faith community.

 If you have not been baptized, we would love to celebrate that gift for you.
 We believe baptism is indeed a gift – not something we earn or decide for ourselves.
 We believe baptism has the power to create and stir up faith, rather than a reward for those who can articulate their faith.
-That being said, if you are not ready to be baptized, we will still joyfully welcome you as a member into this community.
-As a Messiah member, the gift of baptism will always be offered and held out to you whenever you are ready to freely accept it.
-Baptisms of new members can either occur on the same Sunday we welcome you as a new member or on a different date.
+If you are not ready to be baptized, we will still joyfully welcome you to participate in the life of our community.
+The gift of baptism will always be offered and held out to you whenever you are ready to take that next step.

-For children who are not baptized, the same approach applies: the whole family is embraced and accepted as members regardless of baptism.
-However, baptism is freely offered to children at/around the time of welcoming the family or whenever the parents discern is right for them and their family.
+For children who are not baptized, the same approach applies: the whole family is embraced and welcomed to our community, regardless of baptism.
+However, baptism is freely offered to children at the time of receiving the family or whenever the parents discern is right for them and their family.

-In our tradition, those who are baptized as children have the opportunity to express their faith and their decision to be Christians for themselves in the rite of Confirmation which occurs around the ages of 13-15.
+In our tradition, those who are baptized as children can express their faith and their decision to be Christians for themselves in the Rite of Confirmation which occurs around the ages of 13-15.

 Baptism is an important part of the Christian life, so if you have any questions or concerns at all about baptism, please be in conversation with Pastor Trent about it.